 Setting up ctags

 The good news here is that most systems come with ctags pre installed.
-Depending on your Linux distribution, you may or may not have the exuberant-ctags package which will enable you to recursively scan your codebase, which is what we want.
-You can double check by executing ctags --version .
+Depending on your Linux distribution, you may or may not have the exuberant-ctags package which is needed to enable you to recursively scan your codebase.
+You can double check by executing ctags –version.
 You should see output similar to this if you have it installed:

 Setting up cscope